img-what-is-anorexia

 How IPT Works at Virtue Recovery

-• Role Transitions – Adjusting to major life changes such as adolescence, divorce, parenthood, or career shifts.
+IPT helps clients adjust to major life changes such as adolescence, divorce, parenthood, or career shifts.
+Developing coping strategies for these transitions reduces vulnerability to eating disorder symptoms.

 Luxury Treatment and IPT